F1 Aston Martin and Honda 2026: What We Know So Far

 Gearbox and Setup Issues: The Ongoing Struggle

 It isn't just the engine causing headaches.
 For the first time, Aston Martin is building its own gearbox instead of buying one from Mercedes.
-Early data reveals the AMR26 is notably sluggish in slow corners, hinting at fundamental setup imbalances.
-Compounding these technical growing pains, delays with the new Silverstone wind tunnel and Newey’s late arrival have left the development schedule months behind.
+Early data reveals the AMR26 is notably sluggish in slow corners, pointing to fundamental setup imbalances.
+Compounding these growing pains, delays with the new Silverstone wind tunnel and Newey's late arrival have left the development schedule months behind.

 How Much Performance Is Lost with Current Engines?